 Our focus widened from violence to a variety of feminist issues.
 The first scripts were Women and Anger, Loving Women, Women and Work, Mothers and Daughters, Women and Rape and Sex Roles.
 Scripts

 The collective grew quickly, with more than fifty members performing in up to six different scripts a month.
 In those early years, unlike today, we had many different kinds of places to perform in.
 There were women’s bookstores, restaurants and cafes, and lesbian bars in many cities as well as women’s centers at colleges and universities.
 To name a few in the Bay Area: Mama Bear’s (a women’s bookstore and café in Oakland), The Bacchanal (a lesbian bar in Albany), Artemis Café (a women’s restaurant in San Francisco) and Old Wives Tales (a women’s bookstore in San Francisco).
 We performed at conferences, music festivals, political events, and benefits of all kinds.
 Performances

 We had no scenery, no props.
 We were light on our feet and ready to go wherever we were needed.
-We would line up our five or six stools and read our pieces in the order we’d worked out, after which we would introduce ourselves, thank the contributors to the script and then invited the audience to share their own stories.
+We would line up our five or six stools and read our pieces in the order we’d worked out, after which we would introduce ourselves, thank the contributors to the script and then invite the audience to share their own stories.
 This was an essential part of the show!

 Early in our history we became a sponsored project of the non-profit Women’s Centers of the San Francisco Bay Area, making the Women’s Building our home base.
 The collective was chosen as a member of the former People’s Theater Collective and was a member of Theater Bay Area.
 We have allied with dozens of women’s, lesbian and progressive political groups and have performed in small and large venues at many benefits, conferences, music festivals, community and political events.
 Benefits and Events